lucasvtiradentes/page-actions-attacher/README.md

 This project will

 - atach a floating button with custom options to the specified website;
-- it will get the package content from [jsdelivr](https://cdn.jsdelivr.net/npm/form_filler_assistant) and save it to local storage so you dont have to fetch it all the time;
+- it will get the package content from [jsdelivr](https://cdn.jsdelivr.net/npm/form_filler_assistant) and save it to storage so you dont have to fetch it all the time;
-- if you want to update it, simply click on the header icon, as shown in the example [3_with_header_buttons.js](./examples/3_with_header_buttons.js).

 ### Available methods